-We are entering our first full week of the quarter and although earnings south of the border are ramping up, it will still be a quiet week on the TSX.
+We are entering our first full week of the quarter and although earnings south of the border are ramping up, it will still be a quiet week for Canadian stocks.
 That being said, there are still a few intriguing quarterly results on the docket and a couple of key releases that may give investors some economic insight.

 Tuesday, October 8

 There is plenty of housing data to be on the look out for this week.
 On Tuesday, Canadian Housing Starts for September will be released.
 The consensus is for a 4.0% decline over September of last year.
 Likewise, Canadian Building Permits for August will be released shortly after.
 It is expected that permits increased by 10 basis points over July.